niallduffy12/FineTune/README.md

 # FineTune
-FineTune is an Android application built through Ionic React to give Spotify users (Premium or free) the ability to discover new music recommendations tailored to their music taste.
+FineTune is an Android application built developed with Ionic React to give Spotify users (Premium or free) the ability to discover new music recommendations tailored to their music taste.

 ## Installation